 Methodist Hospital Division of Thomas Jefferson University Hospital

 Research and Clinical Interests

-Dr. Simone is a board-certified radiation oncologist who has a particular interest in using technological advances in radiation oncology to minimize side effects of treatment while still optimally treating the area of disease.
-Nicole treats a variety of malignancies but has concentrated on breast cancer for which she has conducted several clinical trials.
-She works closely with our multidisciplinary team of radiologists, pathologists, surgeons and medical oncologists to ensure that optimal treatment is chosen for each individual patient.
+I am a board-certified radiation oncologist who has a particular interest in using technological advances in radiation oncology to minimize side effects of treatment while still optimally treating the area of disease.
+I treat a variety of malignancies but have concentrated on breast cancer for which I have conducted several clinical trials.
+I work closely with our multidisciplinary team of radiologists, pathologists, surgeons and medical oncologists to ensure that optimal treatment is chosen for each individual patient.

 When I'm in the laboratory, I study the effect of combining a healthy diet with standard therapies to try and optimize cancer outcomes.
 I incorporate the knowledge gained in the laboratory into patient care when appropriate.
 I also participate in institutional and national clinical trials to help bring state-of-the-art cancer care to my patients.
 In particular, I have studied the long term toxicity associated with radiation in breast cancer and am currently studying novel methods to treat patients to protect their heart and lungs.